-- Standard Mode The controller adjusts the water heater to maintain the temperature set by the user. - Vacation Setting The controller adjusts the water temperature to approximately 55°F. This setting is recommended when the water heater is not in use for a long period of time.
-This effectively turns the water heater down to a setting that prevents the water from freezing.
+- Standard Mode The controller adjusts the water heater to maintain the temperature set by the user. - Vacation Setting The Vacation Setting (VAC) sets the controller at approximately 55°F. This setting is recommended when the water heater is not in use for a long period of time.
+This effectively turns the controller temperature setting down to a temperature that prevents the water in the water heater from freezing while still conserving energy.